MW 8x1.5 / N38 - neodymium magnet

 Dust and powder from neodymium magnets are flammable.

-Do not attempt to drill into neodymium magnets.
-Mechanical processing is also not recommended.
+Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-In order to show why neodymium magnets are so dangerous, see the article - How very dangerous are strong neodymium magnets?.
+To show why neodymium magnets are so dangerous, see the article - How very dangerous are strong neodymium magnets?.